On a possible effective four-boson interaction and its implications at the upgraded LHC: Weinberg mixing angle and the fine structure constant

-Now, compensation equations for wouldbe interaction~(\ref{eq:intG}).
-We are to demand, so that in the theory with Lagrangian $L'_0$~(\ref{eq:L'WB0}), all contributions to four-boson connected vertices, corresponding to interaction~(\ref{eq:intG}) are summed up to zero.
-That is the undesirable interaction part in the would-be free Lagrangian~(\ref{eq:L'WB0}) is to be compensated.
-Then we are rested with interaction~(\ref{eq:intG}) only in the proper place~(\ref{eq:L'WBInt}).
-Emphasize, that all contributions of the SM interactions are included in $L'_{int}$ (\ref{eq:L'WBInt}).
-We would formulate these compensation equations using experience being acquired in the course of application of the method to the Nambu - Jona-Lazinio interaction and to the triple weak boson interaction~(\ref{FFF}).
-As it is demonstrated in book~\cite{ABOOK} (Section 3.3), the first approximation for the problem of spontaneous generation of the Nambu - Jona-Lazinio interaction assumes a form-factor $F(p)$, analogous to that introduced in effective interaction~(\ref{FFF}), to be unit step function $\Theta(\Lambda^2 -p^2)$ and only horizontal diagrams of the type presented in Fig.~\ref{fig:NJLBS} are taken into account.
-The next approximation, described in detail in~\cite{AVZ06} and in~\cite{ABOOK} (Chapter 5) includes also vertical diagrams and form-factor $F(p)$ is uniquely defined as a solution of a set of compensation conditions.
-We have demonstrated, that the first approximation gives satisfactory results and the next one serves for its specification.
+Now let us formulate compensation equations for wouldbe interaction~(\ref{eq:LeffWZ}).
+We are to demand, that considering the theory with Lagrangian $L'_0$~(\ref{eq:L'WB0}), all contributions to four-boson connected vertices, corresponding to interaction~(\ref{eq:LeffWZ}) are summed up to zero.
+That is the undesirable interaction part in the would-be free Lagrangian~(\ref{eq:L'WB0}) is compensated.
+Then we are rested with interaction~(\ref{eq:LeffWZ}) only in the proper place~(\ref{eq:L'WBInt}) We would formulate these compensation equations using experience acquired in the course of application of the method to the Nambu - Jona-Lasinio interaction and the triple weak boson interaction~(\ref{FFF}).
+As is demonstrated in book~\cite{12} (Section 3.3), the first approximation for the problem of spontaneous generation of the Nambu - Jona-Lasinio interaction takes form-factor $F(p)$ to be a step function $\Theta(\Lambda^2 -p^2)$ and only horizontal diagrams of the type presented in Fig.~\ref{fig:NJLBS} are taken into account.
+The next approximation, described in detail in \cite{4} and in \cite{12} (Chapter 5) includes also vertical diagrams and form-factor $F(p)$ is uniquely defined as a solution of the set of the compensation conditions in terms of standard Meijer functions.
+We have demonstrated, that the first approximation gives satisfactory results and the next ones serves for its specification.
 In the present work we just use the first approximation.

-So let us introduce effective cut-off $\Lambda$, which is a subject for a definition in the course of a solution of the problem and use just unit step function $\Theta(\Lambda^2 - p^2)$ for the effective form-factor.
+So let us introduce effective cut-off $\Lambda$, which is a subject for definition by solutions of the problem and use just a step function $\Theta(\Lambda^2 -p^2)$ for the effective form-factor.

-In this way we have the following set of compensation equations, which corresponds to diagrams being presented in FIG.~\ref{fig:NJLBS}
+In this way we have the following set of compensation equations, which corresponds to diagrams being presented in Fig.~\ref{fig:NJLBS}